Jiayi-Gu/Jiayi-Gu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a graduate student at MIT Operations Research Center.
+I am a first-year graduate student at MIT Operations Research Center.
 I am working with Prof. Dimitris Bertsimas on Machine Learning and Optimization in Healthcare.